 1. Bird Key

-But, even if you don’t anchor and step onto the sand, Bird Key is still worth visiting as an inshore boating destination.
-The Atlantic Ocean sits just beyond; and, if you are a bird enthusiast, you can bring your binoculars or long lens (or both) and spend hours observing the island’s nesting birds from the water.
+Bird Key is a seabird sanctuary located at the mouth of the Stono River.
+While it’s only accessible from October 16 through March 14, it’s still worth visiting as an inshore boating destination.
+If you’re a bird enthusiast, you can bring your binoculars or long lens and spend hours observing the island’s nesting birds from the water.

-Getting to Bird Key: To get to Bird Key, take the Stono River toward the coast.
-If you are coming from Charleston, you will turn port side as soon as you pass through the Elliot Cut.
-If you are coming from points west, such as the John P. Limehouse Landing on Johns Island, you will turn starboard when you see the Elliot Cut ahead of you and the Stono Bridge on your right.
-From this point, it is roughly 13 miles to Bird Key.
+To get to Bird Key, take the Stono River toward the coast.
+If you’re coming from Charleston, you will turn port side as soon as you pass through the Elliot Cut.
+If you’re coming from points west, such as the John P. Limehouse Landing on Johns Island, you will turn starboard when you see the Elliot Cut ahead of you and the Stono Bridge on your right.

 2. Bull Island

 Bull Island is located north of Charleston on the Intracoastal Waterway (ICW).
-It feels far away—because it is—and if you make it here, there is a good chance you will have the island and its 6.5 miles of undisturbed oceanfront beach to yourself.
+It’s a great destination if you’re looking for some solitude, as there’s a good chance you’ll have the island and its 6.5 miles of undisturbed oceanfront beach to yourself.

 3. Capers Island

-Capers Island is slightly closer than Bull Island, which makes it a slightly more popular inshore boating destination in Charleston.
-But, while you may be there with a dozen or so other boaters on a busy summer day, if you go early or in the offseason, you can expect to be there alone—if not with just one or two other intrepid souls.
+Capers Island is located slightly closer than Bull Island, which makes it a slightly more popular inshore boating destination in Charleston.
+But, if you go early or in the offseason, you can expect to be there alone—if not with just one or two other intrepid souls.

 4. Cat Island

 Cat Island is a small inshore island on the Wando River.
-It is a popular inshore boating destination in Charleston not only for its relative remoteness, but also because it is a good place to find sharks’ teeth.
+It’s a popular destination in Charleston not only for its relative remoteness, but also because it’s a good place to find sharks’ teeth.

 5. Cruising the ICW

-You don’t have to have a specific end destination to have an enjoyable day on the water.
-Cruising the ICW is a great way to spend the day as well.
+Cruising the ICW is a great way to spend the day if you don’t have a specific destination in mind.
 The ICW runs along Charleston’s entire Atlantic coast, separating the mainland from the Holy City’s sea island.

-Getting to the ICW: You can get to the ICW from various marinas and public boat landings around Charleston.
+To get to the ICW, you can launch from various marinas and public boat landings around Charleston.
 The ICW follows the Stono River from the North Edisto River through the Elliott Cut and Wappoo Creek, goes around the Battery in Charleston Harbor, and then continues behind Sullivan’s Island and Isle of Palms.

 6. Historic Plantation District

-Another inshore boating destination where you won’t get off of your boat (but will have plenty of classic Lowcountry views) is the historic plantation district on the Ashley River.
+The historic plantation district on the Ashley River is another inshore boating destination where you won’t get off of your boat, but will have plenty of classic Lowcountry views.
 Much of this area is idle speed only, so once you get here you will be going slowly and focusing on taking in your surroundings.

 7. Morris Island

 While Morris Island sits at the opening of the Charleston harbor into the Atlantic Ocean, you can anchor just off of the north side of Morris Island without going offshore.
-Just be careful—there are areas here that can get shallow as well.
 Morris Island is popular among boaters for shelling and shark tooth hunting, in addition to its uncrowded beach and ocean views.

 8. Seabrook Island Beach